isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1659.md

 ---
-title: TimeCentral Version 11 - TimeCentral 30
+title: TimeCentral solution assists clients in scheduling and rostering their workforce for automatic computation of attendance data.
+Mobile Attendance App allows recording and tracking of staff attendance with GPS location as well as the solution can be integrated with automatic devices or imported attendance data.
+Accessibility of data and timesheets is possible anytime and in real-time from the cloud and mobile apps.
 permalink: /productivity-solutions-grant/solutionrepo/solution1659
 ---

 ### Description

-TimeCentral solution assists clients in scheduling and rostering their workforce for automatic computation of attendance data.
-Mobile Attendance App allows recording and tracking of staff attendance with GPS location as well as the solution can be integrated with automatic devices or imported attendance data.
-Accessibility of data and timesheets is possible anytime and in real-time from the cloud and mobile apps.
+200100439R

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedADVANCEDBESTHRESSAnnex3CRwef27May2021_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria